Friday, November 10, 2023

 Route: via Bareily (not via Lakhimpur - Pilibhit)

 The route via Bareily has significantly improved, resulting in a time saving of around 45 minutes in the entire journey.
-My objective in this trip was to take my chances with the Blue-capped Redstart but I never imagined that I will get another lifer in the form on Upland Buzzard.
-I was casually sitting on the terrace enjoying the sun when all of a sudden i spotted the raptor hovering over my head.
-I just casually clicked it and then opened my book to ID the pic and what a lucky sighting I had.
+My objective in this trip was to take my chances with the Blue-capped Redstart but I never imagined that I will get another lifer, that too a difficult one like Upland Buzzard.
+I was casually sitting on the terrace enjoying the sun when all of a sudden I spotted the raptor hovering over my head.
+I picked up my camera, clicked it and when I looked into the Camera LCD, I was not sure what I clicked.
+Then I opened my book to ID the pic and I was shocked to see that it was an Upland Buzzard.

 Upland Buzzard (lifer)

-I was on the lookout for this bird on the same tree where I missed it last year.
-Although it was a chance sighting this time as I spotted it only one of the four days I stayed here.
+I was on the lookout for Blue-capped Redstart male this time on the same tree where I missed it last year.
+It was really a chance sighting this time, as I spotted it only one of the four days I stayed here.
 But nevertheless, it was a lifer and I was so happy that I managed to get a beautiful shot.

 Blue-capped Redstart male (lifer)

 All the four morning for which I stayed there, I went out for birding in the early morning hours.
 I walked around the property where I was staying, within a radius of 1 km.
 The morning hours especially were very fruitful.
-Although I did manage to click a few good shots even in the evening.
+Although I did manage to click a few good shots even in the evening, especially the woodpeckers.

-My chance sighting brought me to this Scaly-bellied Woodpecker female, which i saw after 9 long years.
+My chance sighting brought me to this Scaly-bellied Woodpecker female, which I saw after nine long years.
 Last time I saw it was in the apple orchards of Khajjiar.
-That time i was using 70D with 400 f/5.6 (no IS).
-This time I had R5 with 400 f/4 and I am also 9 years experienced in photography.
+That time I was using Canon 70D with Canon 400 f/5.6 lens (no IS).
+This time I had Canon R5 with Canon 400 f/4 and I am also 9 years experienced in photography.
 No wonder I got such a beautiful shot.
-But once again, a big shout out to Canon R5 for being so phenomenal.
+But once again, a big shout-out to Canon R5 for being so phenomenal.
 My photography has significantly improved since I started using that gear.

 Scaly-bellied Woodpecker female